Is My Faith Growing?

 I am 35 weeks pregnant.
 Soon enough, we will be welcoming a new member to our growing family.
-I am excited to get to know her and see what God has in store for her.
-What a privilege to bring into the world a tiny human being carrying the image of the living God Who created her.
+I can’t wait to meet her and see what God has in store for her.
+What a responsibility to bring into the world a tiny human being carrying the image of the living God Who created her.
 This is no small privilege.

 I have learned a lot through books and the wise advice of people around me, and still have so much more to understand.
 Yet, I know this much.
-Babies contain the full potential of a fully grown human, but they are fragile and must be brought up one step at a time, respecting the level they are at.
+Babies have the potential to become powerful grown humans, but must be brought up one step at a time, respecting each stages of growth.

 Food for the Believer